 Company Electric Car Tax

-In 2002, the Chancellor introduced a new system of company car tax designed to encourage employers and company car drivers to choose cars with lower levels of CO2 emissions; incentives are offered both to the company and to the recipient of the vehicle to select low emission vehicles.
+Company car tax is designed to encourage employers and company car drivers to choose cars with lower levels of CO2 emissions; incentives are offered both to the company and to the recipient of the vehicle to select low emission vehicles.

 Under the current system, company and employee company car tax are both based on a percentage of the official price of the car (called the ‘P11D’), the percentage, being primarily determined by the car’s CO2 emissions.
 For the employee, the benefit-in-kind (BIK) is then taxed at the appropriate personal tax rate (usually collected through the PAYE system).